teamhitori/frakas/README.md

 frakas serve
 ```
 This with compile typescript files, start a backend run time and basic web server to host game.

+For questions or how to contribute, reach me at reubenh@frakas.net